 Elly Griffiths has also been versatile in her writing.
 Her Ruth Galloway series features Galloway, who is a forensic archaeologist.
 Thus far, there are ten novels in that series, and many people have become acquainted with Griffiths’ writing through them.
 But she’s also done a short story, Ruth’s First Christmas Tree.
 It’ll be interesting to see, as time goes by, whether Galloway appears in other short stories at some point.

 And then there’s Ian Rankin’s Inspector John Rebus.
 Rebus has featured in a number of full-length novels, beginning with Knots and Crosses.
 And those novels have allowed Rankin to explore quite a lot about Scotland, about history, and about Rebus.
 Fans of the series have followed the various story arcs and gotten to know the characters through those novels.
 But Rankin has also written several short stories featuring Rebus.
 They’re all collected, if you’re interested in The Beat Goes On: The Complete Rebus Stories.

 There are, of course, many other examples of authors whose main characters appear in both novels and short stories; I know you can think of many more than I could.
 How do you feel about this?
 Do you have a preference for novels or short stories about the fictional characters you like best?
 If you’re a writer, do you write both novels and short stories about your main character(s)?

-*NOTE: The title of this post is a line from the Beatles’ Two of Us.
+*NOTE: The title of this post is a line from Current Swell’s Short Stories.